dmvieira/TG_GUI/README.md

 ## Requirements

 Needs wxpython.
-If you want make deb have more requirements.
+If you want to make deb need more requirements.
 Runs on Gnome derivatives

 ## Links